TyraEide/Gallery/Frontend/DAT251-frontend/ENV-README.md

 ## Environment Variables

-- `API_BASE_URL` - URL of our own Spring Boot backend API, in the ../../backend directory
+- `VITE_API_BASE_URL` - URL of our own Spring Boot backend API, in the ../../backend directory

 ## Local Development